AlisaGit/DataStructures/README.md

 # JavaWeb
-This repository always store some my projects in JavaWeb
+This repository always store some my projects in DataStructure